DISCOVER something new...from home!

 Attention future astronauts: We’ve found the perfect place for you!
 At NASA Kids’ Club, learn about things that are out of this world.
 With tons of “missions” to choose from and galleries to engage with, you could spend all day on this site without getting bored!

 Science Mom does science demonstrations on her YouTube channel every week.
 She also shares printable content on her website, which you can find here.
 Bonus?
 She’s from Southern Nevada!

 But Wait...There's More!

-DISCOVERY’s Learning Experiences Coordinator, Kyra Lehtinen, drew up these coloring pages just for DCM kids!
+DISCOVERY’s Makerspace Educator, Kyra Lehtinen, drew up these coloring pages just for DCM kids!
 Can you guess which of our galleries you can find each of these items in?

 Once you finish those, check out these free coloring pages from Crayola:

 During the temporary closure of UNLV’s Marjorie Barrick Museum of Art, they’re inviting everyone to participate in a remote community event: a global exhibition called, A Drawing a Day Keeps the Pandemic Away.